-- Feedback sessions
+- feedback sessions;

-- Planning meetings
+- · planning meetings;

-- University liaison sessions
+- · university liaison sessions;

-- Regular engagement with and liaison meetings with stakeholders
+- · regular engagement and liaison meetings with stakeholders;

-- Speaking at relevant conferences/forums
+- speaking at relevant conferences/forums;

-- Providing support for those seeking to list qualifications in Europe
+- providing support for those seeking to list qualifications in Europe;

-- Improving and developing areas of ARB's website relating to prescribed qualifications/the student handbook as well as keeping them up to date
+- To improve and develop areas of ARB's website relating to prescribed qualifications/the student handbook as well as keeping them up to date.

-- Good relationships with key stakeholders are maintained and developed, as exhibited by individual and collective feedback - Stakeholders believe ARB adds value over and above performance on the prescription function, as evidenced by collective and individual feedback - ARB is kept well informed of any possible future occurences in order to plan its work and respond to developments - 2.
-On behalf of the UK and in its capacity as the UK's Competent Authority for Architects, to embed the revised notification process within ARB's procedures, and scrutinise and review European qualifications which are notified to the European Commission for listing under the PQD
+- Good relationships with key stakeholders are maintained and developed, as exhibited by individual and collective feedback. - Stakeholders believe ARB adds value over and above performance on the prescription function, as evidenced by collective and individual feedback. - ARB is kept well informed of possible future developments in order to plan its work and respond to developments